python-trio/unasync/README.rst

 Usage
 =====

-To use the unasync project you need to install the package and then create a **_async** where you will place the asynchronous code you want to transform into synchronous code.
+To use the unasync project you need to install the package and then create a **_async** folder where you will place the asynchronous code that you want to transform into synchronous code.

 And then in your :code:`setup.py` place the following code.